Reactive Maintenance – what is it?

 However, once the breakdown occurs to critical equipment, it tends to catch you unawares and you get overtime and extensive repair costs.
 Or maybe you will experience a long delivery time on necessary spare parts, which in worst case can stop your entire production – or parts of it.

-Therefore, this strategy is ideal for small companies or for maintenance jobs on less critical equipment where breakdown does not cause collateral damage.
+This strategy is ideal for small companies or for maintenance jobs on less critical equipment where breakdown does not cause collateral damage.